Bent Nørregaard-Jensen

 Bent Nørregaard-Jensen (born 2 December 1949) is a former international speedway rider from Denmark.
-He earned 5 caps for the Denmark national speedway team.
+He earned five caps for the Denmark national speedway team.

 Speedway career

 Nørregaard-Jensen was Danish champion in 1974 after winning the Danish Individual Speedway Championship.
 He was also the Danish Junior Champion in 1967.

-He reached the final of the Speedway World Pairs Championship in the 1969 Speedway World Pairs Championship and the 1970 Speedway World Pairs Championship.
+Nørregaard-Jensen reached the final of the Speedway World Pairs Championship in the 1969 Speedway World Pairs Championship and the 1970 Speedway World Pairs Championship.

-He rode in the top tier of British Speedway in 1969, riding for West Ham Hammers.
+Nørregaard-Jensen rode in the top tier of British Speedway in 1969, riding for West Ham Hammers.

 Nørregaard-Jensen broke his leg riding in the 1975 Nordic final.